4th-earth/site-fourth-earth/content-lore/public/people/content.md

 The Cigwe joined The Cradle in the middle of Second Earth with [The Cigwe Immigration](/#the-cigwe-immigration).

-## Grampus
+## Lepus

 **Presumed origin:** Oceana

-**Pronounced:** gram-pes (as in pest)
+**Pronounced:** lee-pes (as in pest)

-The Grampus are believed to have descended from porpoises.
+The Lepus are believed to have descended from hares.
 Broad, flat nose.
-Round eyes, with no visible pupils or sclera.
-Broad upper body, tapering into narrow lower body.
+Round eyes, visible pupils with black sclera.
+Narrow upper body, tapering into wide lower body.

-The Grampus joined The Cradle in the early-middle of Third Earth with [The Grampus Immigration](/#the-grampus-immigration).
+The Lepus joined The Cradle in the early-middle of Third Earth with [The Lepus Immigration](/#the-grampus-immigration).

 ## Caudata